theantnest/Bitcoin-Cash-Green-Art/README.md

 For custom logo sizes:

 Use the Photoshop or Illustrator files to output any size as required.
+All files use paths and will scale infinitely.

 Alternatively, use the high res PNG files provided in this repo and resize them using a simple image editor, or an online image editor.